 The execution plan for the LookupFlight stored procedure using the original schema looks like this:

 Clearly, looking through a table of 2,000 flights without an index 10,000 times a second will impact performance.
 So it makes sense to add another index to improve this transaction.
-Because the condition is a range (greater than or less than) rather than checking for an exact value match, it needs a tree rather than a hash index.
+For example:

-After adding the tree index, the execution plan changes to use the index:
+After adding the index, the execution plan changes to use the index:

 Indexes are not required for every database query.
 For very small tables or infrequent queries, an index could be unnecessary overhead.
 However, in most cases and especially frequent queries over large datasets, not having an applicable index can severely impact performance.